artemnovichkov/TransitionRouter/README.md

 #####Step 2#####

-Create a `Package.swift` in root directory.
+Create a `Package.swift` in a root directory.

 ```swift
 import PackageDescription